-February is one of the coldest months in Iceland, but the days are getting longer and there is more daylight than in the darkest part of winter.
-The weather is still very unpredictable and can change quickly from snow and wind to rain, sunshine, or even full winter storms.
-In Reykjavík, the average temperature in February is around 0.4°C (32.7°F), with about 52 hours of sunshine and average precipitation of 72 mm.
+February is still one of the coldest months in Iceland, and the weather can change quickly from snow and wind to rain, sunshine, or even full winter storms.
+In Reykjavík, the average temperature is around 0.4°C (32.7°F), with about 52 hours of sunshine and average precipitation of 72 mm.

 There is often plenty of snow in Iceland in February, which makes it a fantastic month for travelers who want to experience a true Nordic winter.
-Because the nights are still long and dark, February is also one of the best months for seeing the Northern Lights.
+Because the nights are still long and dark, February is also one of the best months for seeing the Northern Lights in Iceland.

 Driving in Iceland in February